AdobeDocs/campaign-classic.en/help/delivery/using/design-and-personalize.md

 * Avoid using repetitively words like "free" or "offer", that could be considered as spam

-* Avoid capital letters, and special characters like "!", "£", "€", "$"
+* Avoid capital letters, and special characters like "!", "£", "&euro;", "$"

 ### Mirror page